symlex/symlex/README.md

 Plain classes are used wherever possible to avoid vendor lock-in and enable framework independent code reuse.
 See also [TRADEOFFS.md](TRADEOFFS.md).

 You can combine the PHP based backend with any JavaScript library or REST client.
-The front-end boilerplate is there for your convenience and puts you straight on track for building impressive single-page applications with Webpack and Vue.js.
+The front-end boilerplate is there for your convenience and puts you straight on track for building impressive single-page applications with Webpack and Vuetify.
 A working example for command line applications is included as well.

 **The goal of this project is to simplify agile Web development by providing a working system that promotes